 Many banks offer teen accounts—but which is the best?
 This section explores the 5 best checking accounts for teenagers.

-Mos is a simple yet powerful online banking platform and debit card that’s designed specifically for college students.
+Mos is a simple yet powerful online banking platform and debit card designed specifically for college students.
 For teens on their way to university, Mos is a great option for student checking!

 Mos accounts come with a free debit card and online banking through the Mos app.
 Here are some highlights:

 No overdraft fees

 Access to 50,000+ ATMs

 Mos is specifically designed for the needs of college students.
 The bank account is offered through our partner financial institution Blue Ridge Bank N.A., while we handle the online banking and other unique benefits of Mos.